School security systems, like any large network, can be difficult to maintain.

 Processes and Procedures

 How do your schools respond to a security incident?
 What reports should you gather?
-If you need to report an incident to the police, something that nearly 47% of schools have done, what do you need to submit for the police to do their job?
+If you must report an incident to the police, which nearly 47% of schools have done, what do you need to submit for the police to do their job?

-These may sound like basic questions, but if you start digging into your school security and emergency plans, you may find that different schools within your district follow different lockdown and containment procedures depending on when and where an incident takes place.
+These may sound like basic questions, but if you start digging into your school security and emergency plans, you may find that different school districts follow different lockdown and containment procedures depending on when and where an incident occurs.

 Maybe an incident in an elementary school parking lot doesn’t trigger the same response as a problem in a high school common area.